vcupe/contribution-program/README.md

 ## Regular Contributions

 There are serveral *regular contributors* to the project.
-Regular contributions are made by individuals working part-time or full-time for the project.
-Starting 2016 Fermat had 50+ full-time contributors, most of them developers but also, graphic designers, artists, academics, copywriters, etc.
+Regular contributions are made by individuals working in teams part-time or full-time for the project.
+Most of them developers but also, graphic designers, artists, academics, copywriters, etc.

 ### Developers